Litoria inermis

 Description

 A medium-sized species of frog reaching up to 3.5 cm in body length.
 It has a grey or brown back, with darker patches.
 There is an indistinct black stripe from the tip of the snout to the eye.
 There is sometimes a white stripe along the upper lip, and often black and white vertical bars along the lower lip.
 The belly is white, and the male has a darker throat.
 The pupil is nearly round or horizontal, and the iris is gold.
 The backs of the thighs are yellow, with black markings.
 Fingers are unwebbed and toes are three-quarters webbed, both with small discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species remain in the genus Litoria, retaining its species name of Litoria inermis.

 Breeding Biology